tintoy/docfx-assistant/README.md

 You can install this extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=tintoy.docfx-assistant).

-## Known issues
+## Notes

+This extension uses [docfx-project](https://www.npmjs.com/package/docfx-project) to work with DocFX projects and their content files.

-Unless configured otherwise, the extension will automatically start scanning and updating in the background as soon as it starts (or you open a workspace with `docfx.json` in the root directory).
-If your `docfx.json` file is in a sub-folder, the extension will not activate until you first invoke one of its commands (at which point, it will scan all the project's content files).
+Unless configured otherwise, it will automatically start scanning and updating in the background as soon as it starts (or you open a workspace with `docfx.json` in the root directory).
+Note that if your `docfx.json` file is in a sub-folder, the extension will not activate until you first invoke one of its commands.

-There are no tests, yet.
+You may want to exclude `/.vscode/docfx-assistant` from source control (sorry, we can't do this automatically).

 ## Questions / bug reports